B0brD0br/parcel-react-boilerplate/README.md

 ## Installation
 * Git clone this repo
 * From `<RootFoolder>` run `yarn install`
+* If ESLint is throwing errors, should restart VSCode

 ## Commands
 * `yarn start` - run a development server and watch changes